-NCDOT - TPD - Ms. Cook referenced the TPD newsletter included in the TAC agenda packets and highlighted the following articles - the City of Graham Pedestrian Plan is currently underway, and the next meeting is scheduled on November 10th.
-She also announced NCDOT staff changes including the new Public Transportation and Bike/Ped Interim Director, Brennon Fuquan.
+$\underline{NCDOT - TPD}$ - Ms. Cook referenced the TPD newsletter included in the agenda packets and highlighted the article about the City of Graham Pedestrian Plan currently underway.
+The next meeting is scheduled for November 10th.
+She announced NCDOT staff changes including the new IMD Director, Brennon Fuquan.